themanual/ebooks/issue-2/EPUB/html/content/author-1-lesson.md

 The laughter came from all sides—they could see I wasn’t from here.
 All I could do was wheeze and scramble for bread as my cousin poured me a glass of water, handing it to me quickly and patting me on the back, still gently chuckling.

 I burned with mid-pubescent embarrassment.
 I hated him, I hated the chef, I hated the people smiling at me, speaking a language I was lost in.
 I hated the food and the trip and every moment.
 He was laughing.
 I wanted to claw at him.
 I wanted to hide in the dark hovels of the surrounding streets.
-I wanted to...I wanted to...I realized—my reddened eyes looking at their wide grins—that I just needed to *laugh*.
+I wanted to…I wanted to…I realized—my reddened eyes looking at their wide grins—that I just needed to *laugh*.

 My cousin’s eyes weren’t mocking; *no one’s* were mocking.
 The room held no ego or spite or anger.
 They weren’t laughing for their own enjoyment but because they were witnessing something so familiar.